appseconnect/docs/_posts/ProcessFlow Management/2020-07-15-working-with-variable.md

 Creating Variables in Processflow is easier and can be done directly by dragging the app node in the [designer section](/processflow/designer-processflow/).

-1. Select an application node and drag the node to the designer panel where you want to define the Capture Variable.
+1) Select an application node and drag the node to the designer panel where you want to define the Capture Variable.

-2. The node configuration window appears.
+2) The node configuration window appears.
 You can view two tabs in the node configuration window.
 * General
 * Properties

-3. Enter the required details in the General Section (link will be given) of the node configuration window.
+3) Enter the required details in the General Section (link will be given) of the node configuration window.

-4. Now Click on Properties Section and the screen for variable list appears.
+4) Now Click on Properties Section and the screen for variable list appears.
 Click on the `CREATE` button.

 ![var1](\staticfiles\processflow\media\var1.png)

-5. You need to provide the following details in the **Properties Tab**:
+5) You need to provide the following details in the **Properties Tab**:

 - **Variable Name (Mandatory Field):** This is field where you need to provide the name of the variable.
 - **Data Type (Mandatory Field):** Here, you need to select the type of variable that you require.
 You can select the data type from the drop down.
 You will be getting the following options in the drop down: `String`,`Bool`,`DateTime`,`Number`,`ComplexObject`,`ComplexObject`,`Double`.
 - **Expression (Non-Mandatory Field):** You can provide a either an Xpath or a function expression for it to store against the variable.
 - **Default Value (Non-Mandatory Field):** You can also store a default value against the variable such that if expression provided results invalid, the default value can be initiated during the execution process of the variable.
-- **Scope (Need to be sure):** The variable can be executed depending upon the scope defined.
+- **Scope:** The variable can be executed depending upon the scope defined.
 The Scope of the variable can be defined within the following type.
     - **Process Flow:** This is the Global variable that can be used in the Process Flows under any nodes.
     - **Node:** This is the Local Variable and can be used only in the node where it is defined within that Process Flow.

 ![var2](\staticfiles\processflow\media\var2.png)

-6. You will also be able to view the following toggle button in the `Create Variable` page.
+6) You will also be able to view the following toggle button in the `Create Variable` page.
 - **Is Persistant:** On Enabling this toggle button, the value after the execution will be remembered across subsequent executions.
 - **Is Encrypted:** Enabling this toggle will encrypt the output of variable in the database.

-7. Once all the necessary details are provided.
+7) Once all the necessary details are provided.
 Click on the **SAVE** or **SAVE & CLOSE** button.

-**Note: The field for Default Value remains disabled if the datatype is selected as  `ComplexObject` or `ComplexObjectCollection`.**

 ![var3](\staticfiles\processflow\media\var3.png)

-8. On clicking the `View List` button, you can view all the created variable for the node in a list view.
+8) On clicking the `View List` button, you can view all the created variable for the node in a list view.

+**Note:**

+**- Variables with datatype `ComplexObect` & `ComplexObjectCollection` cannot be implemented on Action Filter.**
+**- The field `Default Value` remains disabled if the datatype is selected as  `ComplexObject` or `ComplexObjectCollection`.**
+**- When providing the default value for the data type **DateTime**, the value needs to be provided in ISO format.**
+**- The default value for **DateTime** datatype should be in UTC time.**
+**- By default, the toggle buttons will be set to `NO`.**
+**- Variable Name should not have any blank spaces in between.
+You will restricted from saving the variable in such cases.

 Following the above process you can successfully Define & Save a Capture Variable.